manuelesimi/DispatcherSuite/CONFIGURATION.md

 Version 1.x of the dispatcher supports two types of trigger:
 * _Local Command_ A command executed on the machine where the dispatcher is running
-* _Remote Call_ An URL to invoke (e.g. http//:www.google.com?query${terms})
+* _Remote Call_ A URL to invoke (e.g. http//:www.google.com?query${terms})

 #### Trigger configuration

-A trigger is a string representing a command to execute locally or an URL.
+A trigger is a string representing a command to execute locally or a URL.

 A trigger may have placeholders in the format `$name`.
 If `name` is a valid key in the [payload](kafka-service/doc/PAYLOAD.md) of the message, then it is replaced with its associated value.